-Over the past year, we have taken action to integrate the learnings from the PPH treatment pilot study to help low-resource, high-need facilities across the United States gain access to PPH treatment options.
+Over the past year, we have taken action to integrate the learnings from Access Initiative for the JADA System (AIJS) pilot study to help low-resource, highneed facilities across the United States gain access to the JADA device.
+The AIJS was initiated in 2021 across five safety-net hospitals where more than 50% of births are paid for by Medicaid and more than 50% of births are among Black, Indigenous, or Latina mothers.